whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 When everybody embraces these deep awareness practices, mutual understanding and empathy become common, helping any group find and maintain deep unity -- even in unhealthy nations.

-These practices also helped me make fewer foolish assumptions.
+These practices also help people make fewer foolish assumptions.
 Assumptions are simply unexamined beliefs.
-When I continuously pay attention to what I observe, I notice what I know and what I don't know.
+When you continuously pay attention to what you observe, you notice what you know and what you don't know.
 There's little room for unexamined beliefs.

 But this is not the only way that cultivating a practical, aware gratitude can help people maintain unity.